How the Code works for you

 3. As a Which?
 Trusted Trader

-3.4.
-Settle any County Court Judgments in 30 days.
+3.5 Settle any County Court Judgments (CCJ) in 30 days.

-3.7.
-Bring to the attention of Which? any matters relating to you, your business or any other current or previous business of yours that might present a risk to the reputation of Which?
+3.8 Bring to the attention of Which?
+Trusted Traders any matter relating to you, your business or any other current or previous business of yours that might present a risk to the reputation of Which?

-3.8.
-Inform Which? of any changes to your business for example legal status, scope of business activity, bankruptcy, company dissolution / administration / insolvency / liquidation relating to any owner or officer of the company’ or changes in staff or subcontractors used.
+3.9 Inform Which?
+Trusted Traders of any changes to your business for example legal status, scope of business activity, bankruptcy, company dissolution / administration / insolvency / liquidation relating to any owner or officer of the company or changes in staff or subcontractors used.

-3.9.
-Comply with all Which?
-Trusted Traders’ policies, procedures and protocols.
+3.10 Comply with all Which?
+Trusted Traders policies, procedures and protocols.

 5. Professional conduct